Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 Best Picture Books for Read-Aloud

-These books are not meant for your child to read alone (yet).
-They are for you to read aloud together.
+These aren't for your child to read alone (yet).
+They're for reading aloud together.
 Read-alouds build vocabulary, listening comprehension, and a love of stories that no phonics drill can replicate.

 The Gruffalo (Julia Donaldson)

-A picture book classic with brilliant rhyme, rhythm, and repetition.
-Children quickly memorise parts of the text and "read along" — a form of emergent reading that builds confidence.
-The language is rich without being overwhelming, and the story teaches logical thinking (the mouse outsmarts every predator through clever bluffing).
+If your family doesn't own The Gruffalo yet, go get it today.
+The rhyme, rhythm, and repetition are perfect for this age group.
+Kids quickly memorise parts and "read along" — a form of emergent reading that builds confidence.
+The story also teaches logical thinking (the mouse outsmarts every predator through clever bluffing).
+We've read ours so many times the spine is held together with tape.

 Best for: All K1-K2 children.
-One of the best read-aloud books in the English language for this age group.
+One of the best read-aloud picture books for this age group, full stop.

 Where the Wild Things Are (Maurice Sendak)

 Short, powerful, and visually stunning.
-Max's journey to the land of the Wild Things captures the imagination of every 4-to-6-year-old.
+Max's journey to the land of the Wild Things captures every 4-to-6-year-old's imagination.
 The sparse text and bold illustrations teach children that stories can be told through pictures as much as words — an important comprehension skill.

-Best for: K1 children who are still developing attention spans for longer stories.
+Best for: K1 children still developing attention spans for longer stories.
 The brevity is a feature, not a bug.

 Diary of a Wombat (Jackie French)

-Dry humour that children and parents both enjoy.
-The wombat's deadpan narration of its daily attempts to train its human neighbours makes children laugh while modelling diary-style writing.
-A great gateway to narrative structure.
+Dry humour that kids and parents both enjoy.
+The wombat's deadpan narration of its daily attempts to train its human neighbours makes everyone laugh.
+Great gateway to narrative structure and diary-style writing.

-Best for: K2 children who are ready for stories with subtle humour and more complex sentence structures.
+Best for: K2 children ready for stories with subtle humour and more complex sentences.

 The Very Hungry Caterpillar (Eric Carle)

-A perennial favourite for good reason.
-The counting, the days of the week, the life cycle of a butterfly — it layers learning naturally into a story.
-The interactive die-cut pages keep small hands engaged.
-Many Singapore kindergartens use this book in their curriculum, so your child may already know it from school.
+I don't think this book needs an introduction, but here's why it's still brilliant: the counting, the days of the week, the life cycle of a butterfly — learning layered naturally into a story.
+The die-cut pages keep small hands engaged.
+Many Singapore kindergartens use this in their curriculum, so your child may already know it from school.

 Best for: K1 children.
 Reinforces counting, sequencing, and days of the week.